php/php-langspec/spec/18-namespaces.md

 }
 ```

-Notice that the *qualified-name* is absolut and not relative as in normal context.
+Notice that the *qualified-name* is absolute and not relative as in normal context.
 Following an example to outline the behaviour:

 ```
 namespace b